Social distancing in networks: A web-based interactive experiment: Online Appendix

+This section supplements Section \ref{sec:data} and provides additional details on our dataset.
 Apart from data on subjects' decisions in the experiment, we collect data on a set of variables, which can be broadly categorized as follows: demographic controls, preference controls, and location-based controls. \Cref{tab:controls} presents summary statistics for some of these controls.

 \textbf{Demographic controls.} All participants are residents of the US, 47\% are female, and the mean age is just under 44 years.
 84\% of our subjects are white, and 70\% are employed (either full- or part-time).
 Further, we estimate the number of years of education received based on educational attainment.\footnote{To do this we assume that all subjects took the standard number of years to complete each qualification, and undertook no education that did not lead to a qualification.} Based on this, the average subject in our sample has 15.3 years of education.
 Finally, 51\% of our participants consider themselves religious, with 39\% reporting Christianity as their religion.